Get started now.

 Officially known as the Interprovincial Standards Red Seal Program, it provides a system for industries to define common, Canada-wide skill standards.
 Through the voluntary program, a provincially certified tradesperson can receive an official endorsement that signifies that their knowledge and abilities meet the national industry standard.
 Some people also refer to the program or its components with the unofficial acronym "IP" (short for "interprovincial").

-2. What Is a Red Seal Trade?
+2. What is a Red Seal trade?

 At the most basic level, it's simply a vocation for which you can get a Red Seal endorsement.
 Not all vocations qualify, and only certain kinds of "compulsory trades" are part of the Red Seal program.
 A compulsory trade is a vocation that requires a person to be a registered apprentice, a certified journeyman, or a candidate for certified journeyman status in their province or territory.